 What happens if you don’t wear a compression garment after a tummy tuck?

-It is essential to wear your compression garment after having a tummy tuck, as it can prevent many complications and improve the healing process.
+Wearing your compression garment after a tummy tuck is essential, as it can prevent many complications and improve the healing process.
 Here are some of the issues that can occur if you don’t wear your compression garment:

 - You could get an infection, hematoma, or blood collection under the skin.
 A hematoma is usually caused by bleeding from blood vessels that were accidentally cut during surgery, and it occurs 24 hours after surgery but can happen up to 10 days later.
 An infection may also occur if there was leakage from your wound during surgery; that would need antibiotics.